 The 45-minute live presentations, via ZOOM, are interactive with several puzzles to solve and also surprising outcomes to tasks, which are presented to the young mathematicians.
 There will also be material for teachers to follow-up in future lessons.
 The sessions are aimed for Year 5 and Year 6 pupils and they are free.
 Schools are limited to three links to ZOOM.

-These sessions are free to everyone who has signed up for Maths Week England; you will have received the link via email; in the interest of fairness, please do not share it with anyone who has not registered.
+These sessions are free to everyone who has signed up for Maths Week England; the link is here, but please do not share it with anyone who has not registered for Maths Week.

 One of the most popular events from Maths Week 2019 is back!

 Charlie Gilderdale and Liz Woodham will delight and challenge your pupils with some new mathematical musings.
 Aimed at 9 to 13-year-olds, but beware – this sold out in 2019 and will almost certainly do so again, so make sure to get in quick!
 The link is here.

 In this Public Lecture, Snezana Lawrence will discuss the questions: ‘What is it that mathematicians do?’ and ‘Who gets to be called a ‘mathematician’ and why?’
 She will discuss major questions concerning the nature of mathematics, and will link mathematicians by the substance of their ideas, and the historical and personal contexts in which they were developed.

 The wonderful folk at the Science Museum have a number of things planned for Maths Week England 2020.
 Among the most exciting is this workshop aimed at primary teachers, in which they will explore some fascinating geometrical ideas using bubbles that you could then share with your pupils.
 It is first-come, first-served so don’t miss out!